-Visit the Birks of Aberfeldy which inspired Scotland's national bard, Robert Burns or Cluny House Gardens home to Britain's widest tree and a great place to spot red squirrels.
+Visit the Birks of Aberfeldy, which inspired Scotland's national bard Robert Burns, or Cluny House Gardens – home to Britain's widest tree and a great place to spot red squirrels.

 Explore a landscape shaped by the ‘Planting Dukes’ of Atholl.
 Discover how the Roman goddess of hunting and a collection of ‘big trees’ are connected and how Robert Burns helped shape the banks of a waterfall.

-Stroll along Lady Mary's Walk, climb up The Knock for breath-taking panoramic views or visit Glen Lednock for atmospheric woods and dramatic waterfalls.
+Stroll along Lady Mary's Walk, climb up The Knock for breath-taking panoramic views, or visit Glen Lednock for atmospheric woods and dramatic waterfalls.

-Visit the 500 year old Birnam Oak, the spectacular viewpoint at Pine Cone Point or The Hermitage – the most popular woodland in Perthshire Big Tree Country.
+Visit the 500-year-old Birnam Oak, the spectacular viewpoint at Pine Cone Point, the grounds at Dunkeld House Hotel or The Hermitage – the most popular woodland in Perthshire Big Tree Country.

-Visit Kinnoull Hill Woodland Park in the 'fair city' of Perth where Kinnoull Tower overlooks the River Tay or visit Scone Palace with its awe-inspiring pinetum and magnificent Douglas Fir.
+Visit Kinnoull Hill Woodland Park in the 'fair city' of Perth, where Kinnoull Tower overlooks the River Tay, or explore Scone Palace with its awe-inspiring pinetum and magnificent Douglas Fir.

-Allean Forest, Faskally Woods, the Pass of Killiecrankie and the Queen's View - the most popular tourist site in Perthshire - combine in an unforgettable day in Perthshire Big Tree Country.
+Allean Forest, Faskally Woods, the Pass of Killiecrankie and Queen's View - the most popular tourist site in Perthshire - combine for an unforgettable day out in Perthshire Big Tree Country.

 Visit the rugged scenery of Highland Perthshire above Loch Rannoch to see remnants of ancient Caledonian forests that used to cover the whole Highland area.